Tsehla-Motjolopane-official/Tsehla-Motjolopane-official/README.md

 ## HELLO 👋, I'm Tsehla Motjolopane, a passionate developer with experience in full-stack development
 - I am a Bcom Information Systems student at the University of Johannesburg
-- A development Software academic tutor.
+- A Development Software academic tutor.
-- A member of the UJenius club.
+- A member of the UJenius Club.

 ## ✨ Highlights